Judge asks if troops in Los Angeles are violating the Posse Comitatus Act

 Breyer found that Trump had overstepped his legal authority, which he said allows presidents to control state National Guard troops only during times of "rebellion or danger of a rebellion."

 For now, the California National Guard will stay in federal hands as the lawsuit proceeds.
-It's the first deployment by a president of a state National Guard without the governor’s permission since troops were sent to protect Civil Rights Movement marchers in 1965.
+It is the first deployment by a president of a state National Guard without the governor’s permission since troops were sent to protect Civil Rights Movement marchers in 1965.

 Trump celebrated the appellate ruling in a social media post, calling it a “BIG WIN” and hinting at more potential deployments.